 Why checkout experience is essential for the conversion rate

-For every online business, the usability of their website is the bedrock of their success.
+For every online business, the usability of its website is the bedrock of its success.
 In this regard, it is crucial to think of a checkout page as the essential component of your website, which it truly is.
 However, some businesses still neglect it, resulting in consumers’ frustration and lost sales.

-According to the survey of American consumers conducted by Hanover Research, more than half of consumers have experienced some technical issue at checkout.
+According to the survey of American consumers conducted by Hanover Research, more than half of consumers have experienced some technical issue at the checkout page.
 Across Europe, a significant number of consumers reported they had abandoned a complicated payment process in the past.
 For merchants, this is the right way to increase the shopping cart abandonment rate, but nobody in their right mind would want that for their project.
 As for the conversion rate, it rarely winds its way to growth.
-You should try and optimise your checkout process to make your success rates flourish.
+You should try and optimise your checkout process to boost conversions and make your success rates flourish.
 And don't forget about the checkout page design!

 Here’s a checklist on how to increase the conversion rate by fixing the issues preventing customers from checking out:

-- Design your checkout form carefully.
-If you’re developing the checkout by your own efforts, adjust its design to the look and feel of your website.
+- Design your checkout page carefully.
+If you’re developing the checkout page design by your own efforts, adjust it to the look and feel of your website.
 If you’re considering using a third-party solution, choose the one providing robust customisation opportunities.
-You must also ensure the checkout is adapted to various screen sizes and easy to use on different devices.
+You must also ensure the checkout page is adapted to various screen sizes and easy to use on different devices.

 - Optimise the user experience.
 Users want the checkout experience to be frictionless, fast, and smooth, and you’re capable of fulfilling their expectations.
 Consider enabling retries in one click, releasing a user from re-entering payment details if the transaction fails.
 With such a button, you can lower the decline rates.
 Still, sometimes the friction can be caused by the payment providers’ glitches or downtimes.
 For such cases, rely on smart routing and cascading, forwarding a transaction to the best fitting provider.

 - Ensure personalisation.
 Personalisation is one of the hottest e-commerce trends.
 Odds are you’ve heard a lot about the personalised approach to marketing communications, but you can personalise the checkout experience, too.
-For instance, your checkout could allow returning users to save payment data, ending the routine and errors of manual re-entering.
+For instance, your checkout page design could allow returning users to save payment data, ending the routine and errors of manual re-entering.
 Sophisticated checkout solutions empower customers to save and manage payment details.
-It boosts customer loyalty and drives your sales.
+It boosts customer loyalty and allows you to increase the conversion rate.

 How Corefy can help

-Having more than ten years of experience developing and promoting payment products, we’ve tested and learned what works best in terms of payments and how to increase the conversion rate.
-These insights and months of purposeful research helped us to find the optimal balance and bring our own advanced сheckout solution to the market.
-Our clients have already reaped the benefits of having it on board, witnessing an average of 10-25% conversion increase.
+Having over ten years of experience developing and promoting payment products, we’ve tested and learned what works best in terms of payments and how to increase the conversion rate.
+These insights and months of purposeful research helped us find the optimal balance and bring our own advanced сheckout solution to the market.
+Our clients have already reaped the benefits of having it on board, witnessing an average 10-25% checkout conversion rate increase.